rfo909/CFT/doc/Reference.md

 # ---- The CFT datastore (Db2)

-CFT implements its own primitive database, as found in Std.Db.Db2, and which is usually interfaced via the Db2 script.
+CFT implements its own primitive database, or more correctly, a data store.
+It is found in Std.Db.Db2, but is usually interfaced via the Db2 script.

 ```
 Db2:Set("myCollection", "field", "test")
 ```

-The Db2 persists data to file, and handles all values that can be synthesized to code.
+The Db2 persists data to file, and handles all values that can be *synthesized* to code.

 Also there is a Db2Obj script, which saves data objects identified by UUID's, which are